Eoinocal/DataBindingInDepth/README.md

     ViewModel().NextButtonText(L"Updated Next button text");

-at the point the App will throw a
+at that point the App will throw a

     WinRT originate error - 0x8001010E : 'The application called an interface that was marshalled for a different thread.'.